bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/setup-artifactory-project-repository.md

 To add a repository to your project, do the following:
 1. Click the gear icon and then choose **Repositories**.
 Click **Add Repositories**.
-2. Choose a local repository.
+2. Choose a repository.
 If you only need to push images to Artifactory, use a local repository.
 3. Choose a package type.
 4. Create a name for your new repository.
 All repositories in projects have the project key prefixed automatically.
 Use the following naming convention: